wing5wong/artisan-whs-static/source/_events/2021-07-25_year-12-prizegiving.md

 title: Year 12 Prizegiving
 date: 2021-11-16T20:30:38.441Z
 ---
-Year 12 Prizegiving will be held in our School Hall on Wednesday 17 November, starting at 1.30pm.
+YEAR 12 PRIZEGIVING will be held in our School Hall on Wednesday 17 November, starting at 1.30pm.

 Numbers attending is pending – subject to the Covid-19 situation closer to the time.